miogasuki/PotatoVN/project-info-galgamemanager-server.md

     *   Saves changes to the database using `IGalgameRepository` and `IPlayLogRepository`.
 6.  **Database:** The `Galgames` table (with the `PlayCount` column) and `PlayLogs` table are updated.

+## 5. Server Versioning
+The server version is exposed via the `/info` endpoint in the `ServerInfoDto`'s `ServerVersion` property.
+The Swagger/OpenAPI documentation version in `Program.cs` is also set using the same scheme.
+The version string is formatted as `MAJOR.MINOR.BUILD`.
+- `MAJOR.MINOR` (currently "1.4") is hardcoded in `ServerController.cs` and `Program.cs`.
+- `BUILD` is taken from the `GITHUB_RUN_NUMBER` environment variable.
+If this variable is not set (e.g., during local development), the version will only be `MAJOR.MINOR`.

-## 5. Key Considerations for AI Agents
+## 6. Key Considerations for AI Agents

 *   **API Client Generation:** Changes to server-side DTOs (like adding `PlayCount` to `GalgameUpdateDto`) require the client-side API library (`PotatoVN.Client`) to be regenerated so that client code can correctly serialize and deserialize data.
 *   **Database Migrations:** Changes to server-side entities (like adding `PlayCount` to `Galgame.cs`) require new EF Core migrations to be created and applied to the database.